DevExpress/devextreme-ui-template-gallery/packages/metadata/descriptions/vue/analytics-geography.md

-The DevExpress Vue Geography Dashboard template helps you create geography-based dashboard layouts in an Vue-powered BI or analytics application.
+The DevExtreme Vue Geography Dashboard template helps you create geography-based dashboard layouts in an Vue-powered BI or analytics application.

 ## UI Components